DCAN-Labs/cdni-brain/docs/slurm-params.md

     6. There are full paths to a directory that will hold both `stdout` and `stderr` files, which are listed above as `output_logs/xcp_full_%A.out` and `output_logs/xcp_full_%A.err`.
 The `%A` signifies that the job ID number will be added to the filename.
         * Note: make sure that the _output_logs_ directory exists prior to job submission, if you choose to use one.
 You can also change that path or not have a sub folder altogether if you want.
 It is recommended to specify the full path.
         * If you are submitting a sbatch for a [pipeline wrapper](wrappers.md), you can use `output_logs/xcp_full_%A_%a.err` for the output logs path.
 The `%a` indicates the array number that is being submitted.
     7. All of the text after the #SBATCH parameters are the commands needed to run an XCP-D [singularity container](containers.md).
 This is one example of what can be in an sbatch, and it can be substituted for any command that may need to be run via an sbatch.
-Read more about the XCP-D specific flags [here.](https://xcp-d.readthedocs.io/en/latest/usage.html)
+Read more about the [XCP-D specific flags](https://xcp-d.readthedocs.io/en/latest/usage.html)
         1. The input and output directory paths are bound to the container’s filesystem using the `-B` syntax.
 There is also a path to a `.sif` file that will utilize the jobs resources in order to produce the desired outputs using what's in the input directory.
 This .sif file is a [singularity image](containers.md) that is being run on the specified input files.
             * Note: these input, output and singularity image paths need to exist prior to running the sbatch.
             * The input file is binded with the `:ro` option, which indicates it is read only.
 This is done to ensure that running the command won't accidentally alter the input file.